Predicting HF Readmissions

 This study reveals a simple means of identifying HF patients at greatest risk of readmission.
 Use of this information can be applied to developing individualized discharge and care-management plans to reduce the risk of readmission for HF.

 HF has become a major challenge in contemporary health care.
 Among Medicare participants, the leading cause of readmission to hospital is HF.
 The social and economic impact is substantial; reducing HF readmission is a major focus of both The Joint Commission and Centers for Medicare and Medicaid Services.
 The authors cite evidence that 40% of HF readmissions are considered preventable.
 Their study has provided additional tools for assessing our patients’ risk of readmission, allowing us to direct our interventions more efficiently to decrease the burden of readmission not only for the system but also, especially, for our patients.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Acute Heart Failure
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure

 Keywords: Atrial Fibrillation, Cardiomyopathies, Comorbidity, Heart Defects, Congenital, Heart Failure, Patient Readmission, Renal Insufficiency, Risk Assessment